logicly-au/pmhc-mds-user-documentation/doc/upload.rst

 You can view the results of an upload by following these steps:

-1. Navigate to the 'Upload' tab.
+1. Navigate to the **Upload** tab
-2. Click the 'Upload Status' tab.
+2. Click the **Upload Status** tab
-3. Locate the date and time of the upload you are interested in.
+3. Locate the date and time of the upload you are interested in
-4. Click on the filename of the relevant upload.
+4. Click on the filename of the relevant upload
-5. You will be shown the 'Upload Detail' page.
+5. You will be shown the **Upload Detail** page

 .. _viewing-complete-uploads: